michal-patkaniowski/mp-order-management-service/README.md

-# mp-order-management-service

-# Order Management Service
+# MP Order Management Service

 ## Overview
 This service enables users to manage orders by integrating with an external product system (FakeStoreAPI).